Partnership Working in the World Heritage Site

 DIO is represented on the Stonehenge WHS Committee and is particularly involved in archaeological and land management issues.

-Durrington Parish council is responsible for the communities of Durrington and Larkhill in the Stonehenge WHS.
+Durrington Town council is responsible for the communities of Durrington and Larkhill in the Stonehenge WHS.

-The Highways Agency is an Executive Agency of the Department for Transport (DfT), and is responsible for operating, maintaining and improving the strategic road network in England on behalf of the Secretary of State for Transport.
+National Highways is an executive non-departmental public body, sponsored by the Department for Transport and is responsible for operating, maintaining and improving the strategic road network in England on behalf of the Secretary of State for Transport.

 The NFU champions British farming and provides professional representation and services to its Farmer and Grower members.

-Farmers play an important role in preserving the historic environment and represents of local farmers are active on both local steering committees.
+Farmers play an important role in preserving the historic environment and representatives of local farmers are active on both local steering committees.

 The North Wessex Downs AONB is located in the south of England, in an area covering 668 sq miles between Reading and Swindon to the East and North, and Andover and Devizes to the South and East.
 An Area of Outstanding Natural Beauty (AONB)s are some of Britain’s finest countryside, with landscapes of particularly distinctive character, remarkable natural beauty and high ecological value.
 They are protected by law to ensure the conservation and enhancement of their natural beauty, not just for the present, but also for future generations.